Show (film): Plot

-Ridhima, an executive from Delhi-based pharmaceutical company visits a remote village in Andhra Pradesh to make a deal on patents with a professor who invented a new drug.
-The professor leaves a note that he would return late as he had to attend some urgent work and she shall wait for his arrival.
-At that time Madhav Rao, a junior advocate who supervises the event of patent selling arrives at that place.
-Ridhima is a fun-loving unmarried girl and she has a boyfriend called Sanjay.
-Madhav Rao is frustrated about his profession which he doesn't like and he was a depressed married guy because of his taunting wife Sudha.
-In the lonely professor's resort, they become friends.
-Then to kill some time Ridhima asks Madhav that she will give her month's salary ₹30,000 to anyone who entertains her at least an hour.
-Then, Madhav makes a prank on her acting as a psycho which hurts Ridhima but they remain friends and she learns that Madhav once tried in acting for five years but he failed to achieve in his career and became a junior advocate.
-Then to kill some time Madhav gives an idea to make a play of a husband and wife which is going to divorce.
-But Ridhima doesn't show any interest on the play but she accepts because to kill some time until the professor comes.
-But the play stops by Madhav which hurts him because of disinterest of Ridhima on the play.
-After that Ridhima apologises to Madhav he eventually accepts then Madhav makes a lavish lunch which is full of favourites of Ridhima.
-After lunch Ridhima says that she can't act then Madhav encourages her to develop confidence to make her act then they resume the same play.
+Ridhima, an executive of a Delhi-based pharmaceutical company, visits a remote village in Andhra Pradesh to make a deal on patents with a professor who invented a new drug.
+The professor leaves a note that he will return late as he has to attend to some urgent work and she should wait for his arrival.
+At that time, Madhav Rao, a junior advocate who supervises the event of patent selling, arrives there.
+Ridhima is a fun-loving, unmarried girl, and she has a boyfriend called Sanjay.
+Madhav Rao is frustrated about his profession, which he doesn't like, and he was a depressed married guy because of his taunting wife Sudha.
+In the professor's lonely resort, they become friends.
+Then, to kill time, Ridhima asks Madhav that she will give her month's salary ₹30,000 to anyone who entertains her at least an hour.
+Then, Madhav makes a prank on her acting as a psycho which hurts Ridhima but they remain friends and she learns that Madhav once tried acting for five years but failed to achieve success in his career and became a junior advocate.
+Then, to kill some time, Madhav gives an idea to make a play of a husband and wife, which is going to divorce.
+But Ridhima doesn't show any interest in the play, but she accepts to kill time until the professor arrives.
+But the play stops by Madhav, which hurts him because of the disinterest of Ridhima in the play.
+After that, Ridhima apologises to Madhav, and he eventually accepts that Madhav makes a lavish lunch, which is full of favorites of Ridhima.
+After lunch, Ridhima says that she can't act, and then Madhav encourages her to develop confidence to make her act, and then they resume the same play.